mrbooshehri/my_devops-journey/docker/README.md

 		manager-only nodes.
 An agent	runs on each worker node and reports on the task assign to it.
-The work node notifies the manager node of the current state of it assigned task so that the manager can maitain the desired state of each worker.
+The work node notifies the manager node of the current state of it assigned task so that the manager can maintain the desired state of each worker.

 * Service and Task